asiyahsultana/DataBias/README.md

 # DataBias
+This project was done for the class Intro To Human Centered Data Science, at the University of Texas at Austin.

 Hypothesis - Perspective API is more likely to make mistakes on toxic comments that use words that are less common in insults

 I created separate dataframes out of the original dataset given.
 I used Perspective API to find the toxicity values for the values of each dataframes.
 After examining the scores of these dataframes of original data, I determined the threshold for toxicity to be 0.56; anything above this value is toxic.